-Futura has a wide range of additional benefits that can protect you, your family and/or your business against the financial impact of severe illness, accident or death at any stage of your life.
+Futura has an array of benefits that could protect you and help you protect your family and/or your business against the financial impact of death, severe illness or accident early in life.

 The right financial planner will help you to decide if this policy is suitable for you, the levels and types of cover that are appropriate for your circumstances and the funds in which to invest.

 In addition to life cover, Futura allows you to add any combination of the following optional benefits: